 PROCEDURES - INSTRUCTIONS

-With a view to upgrade its services towards all its policyholders, GENIKI PANELLADIKI has secured a cooperation with INTERAMERICAN VOITHIAS AEGA, aiming to provide a full Road Assistance plan for heavy vehicles with coverage in Greece and 34 European countries, available in all bus insurance plans at an especially competitive price.
-The plan combines Road Assistance services (for the vehicle) and Emergency Medical Assistance services (for the driver) in Greece and abroad.
-Moreover, it is possible to extend any insurance cover to the co-driver and passengers, as it is offered as individual and group coverage.
+With a view to upgrade its services towards all its policyholders, GENIKI PANELLADIKI has secured cooperation with INTERAMERICAN VOITHIAS and with MONDIAL ASSISTANCE, aiming to provide full Road Assistance plans for heavy vehicles, with coverage in Greece and abroad, available in all its bus insurance plans at especially competitive prices.

-Please read the Terms of the Heavy Vehicle Road Assistance Insurance Policy here or visit the website of INTERAMERICAN Road Assistance.
+Please read below the Guide to Useful action in case of bus damage, the Terms of the Heavy Vehicle Road Assistance Insurance Policies here below or visit the websites of INTERAMERICAN Road Assistance and of MONDIAL ASSISTANCE Road Assistance.

 GENIKI PANELLADIKI, since 01/01/2018, is an equal member of the Immediate Payment System – Amicable Settlement System of the Hellenic Association of Insurance Companies.